mjsamaha/SignalsMaster/README.md

 # Install dependencies
 npm install

+# Set up environment configuration
+# Copy the template and add your Firebase credentials
+cp src/environments/environment.template.ts src/environments/environment.ts
+cp src/environments/environment.template.ts src/environments/environment.prod.ts

+# Edit the environment files with your Firebase config:
+# - Get your Firebase config from Firebase Console > Project Settings
+# - Replace placeholder values in environment.ts and environment.prod.ts
+# - Set production: false in environment.ts
+# - Set production: true in environment.prod.ts

 # Start the development server
 npm start
 ```

 The app runs on `http://localhost:4200`

+> **⚠️ Important:** The `environment.ts` and `environment.prod.ts` files are gitignored for security.
+Each developer must create these files locally using the template.

 #### Build for Production